Alcohol abuse: By country

 According to studies of present and former alcoholic drinkers in Canada, 20% of them are aware that their drinking has negatively impacted their lives in various vital areas including finances, work and relationships.

 Problems caused by alcohol abuse in Ireland cost about 3.7 billion euro in 2007.
+The last cost analysis of the financial burden of alcohol-related harm was carried out in 2014 and amounted to around €2.35 billion.
+The OECD estimates that the annual damage is now between 9.6 and 12 billion euros.

-In South Africa, where HIV infection is epidemic, alcohol abusers exposed themselves to double the risk of this infection.
+In South Africa, where HIV infection is epidemic, alcohol abusers expose themselves to an increased risk of this infection due to displaying more sexually risky behaviour after drinking.
+This kind of behaviour includes not using protection, taking part in transactional sex, and/or having multiple sexual partners.

 The introduction of alcopops, sweet and pleasantly flavoured alcoholic drinks, was responsible for half of the increase in alcohol abuse in 15- and 16-year-olds, according to one survey in Sweden.
 In the case of girls, the alcopops, which disguise the taste of alcohol, were responsible for two thirds of the increase.
 The introduction of alcopops to Sweden was a result of Sweden joining the European Union and adopting the entire European Union law.

 Alcohol misuse costs the United Kingdom's National Health Service £3 billion per year.
 The cost to employers is 6.4 billion pounds sterling per year.
 These figures do not include the crime and social problems associated with alcohol misuse.
 The number of women regularly drinking alcohol has almost caught up with men.
+According to the Institute of Alcohol Studies in 2024, the annual cost of alcohol harm to society in England is £27.44 billion.

 In the United States, many people are arrested for drinking and driving.
-Also, people under the influence of alcohol commit a large portion of various violent crimes, including child abuse, homicide and suicide.
+Also, people under the influence of alcohol commit a large portion of various violent crimes, including child abuse and homicide.
+They also commit a large portion of acts of suicide.
 In addition, people of minority groups are affected by alcohol-related problems disproportionately, with the exception of Asian Americans.
-According to criminologist Hung‐En Sung "alcohol is the most widely abused psychoactive substance in the United States".
+According to criminologist Hung-En Sung "alcohol is the most widely abused psychoactive substance in the United States".

+In 2018, Ministry of Social Justice and Empowerment under the Government of India launched the National Action Plan for Drug Demand Reduction (NAPDDR).
+The Scheme of Assistance for the Prevention of Alcoholism & Substance (Drugs) Abuse and for Social Defence Services is the flagship programme which was launched under this action plan.
+Its objective is to create awareness about the ill effects of alcoholism and substance abuse, as well as providing a comprehensive range of community-based services for indemnification, motivation, counselling, de-addiction, aftercare, and rehabilitation for whole-person recovery (WPR) of addicts.
+In the 2025-26 budget, the Union Government allocated ₹333 crores to the NAPDDR.